Photo: Tony Carrick for Bob Vila

 Experienced users and adventurous beginners may prefer the smoky taste of food prepared on a charcoal grill.
 The heat output on a charcoal grill is controlled by adjusting the airflow with top and bottom dampers that can be difficult to use.

-There are many important considerations to keep in mind when looking for a grill, including the type of fuel, grill type, heat output, heat control, weight, portability, material, cooking surface, and any additional features.
+There are many important considerations to remember when looking for a grill, including the type of fuel, grill type, heat output, heat control, weight, portability, material, cooking surface, and any additional features.

 The size and shape of burners can differ among products, so instead of relying on a specific count, consider the area that the burner can heat.
 If a large grill has only one circular burner situated in the center, then it’s likely that the corners and sides aren’t receiving the same amount of heat.
-Burners that are evenly distributed throughout the grill ensure that the heat output is balanced across the entire grill surface.
+Evenly distributed burners throughout the grill ensure that the heat output is balanced across the entire grill surface.

-Q: Can a propane BBQ use natural gas?
+Q. Can a propane barbecue use natural gas?

 No. Propane grills have smaller valves and orifices, so they won’t emit enough natural gas to reach proper cooking temperatures, and they may leak gas, causing a significant hazard to both the grill cook and anyone nearby.
 Stick to using natural gas for a natural gas grill and propane for a propane grill.

 Grill grates are cleaned before and after every meal with a grill brush to remove any large pieces of food, burned sauce, and grease.
-Once per month, the grill grates should be scrubbed with a grill grate cleaner to remove any built-up grease, caked-on food, or burnt deposits of fat and carbon.
+Once per month, the grill grates should be scrubbed with a grill grate cleaner to remove any built-up grease, caked-on food, or burnt fat and carbon deposits.

 Extremely dirty grill grates can be soaked overnight in a soapy water solution to loosen any stuck-on food and grease.
 However, keep in mind that oil can be used to protect some grill grates from water damage, so soaking is only advised for extreme circumstances.